SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/hardware-software-requirements.md

 ---
 description: >-
-  This article is lists the hardware and sofware requirements for installing SysKit Point in an Azure enivornment.
+  This article lists the hardware and software requirements for installing SysKit Point in an Azure environment.
 ---

 # Hardware and Software Requirements

-SysKit Point has two main components which have their own requirements:
+SysKit Point has two main components that have their requirements:

 * **Azure Virtual Machine** - hosts the data collection service and the Point web application
 * **Azure SQL Database** - stores the data collected by Point